Skip to main content

 Firmness

 We tested firmness by having our testers lie on the mattresses in all sleeping positions to tell us how comfortable and supported they felt.
-Studies show that a medium-firm to firm mattress is better for older adults because it offers the most support when dealing with pain concerns.5
+Studies show that the best medium firm mattresses offer the most support for older adults dealing with pain concerns.5

 “A medium to firm mattress typically provides the best support for maintaining the spine's natural S-shape,” said Diamos.
 “If the mattress is too soft, the body can sink and the spine collapses into a C-shape.
 If it’s too firm, the body may not contour naturally, and the spine can flatten out more like an I-shape.”